What is Customer Service Software?

 - Named to the AI 50 list by KMWorld

-- Knowledge Management for Customer Service and Support
+- Gen AI & KM for Customer Service

 - What Contact Centers Can Learn From Uber and Lyft to Perform and Scale